 From the sketchbook: Our initial concept drawings show the courtyard concept and how we planned to divide the building, along with a massing idea for the second floor apartment addition.

 The first step in the process was a site visit, where we determined what was salvageable, and what needed to be rehabbed.
 Our vision was to create a mixed-use building (meaning a variety of uses and building types, from residential to commercial and retail) in one space.
 We like mixed-use developments because they retain the character of a neighborhood, and support local business and local people, allowing small businesses to flourish.
 A building and site that evolved over several transformations carry over the history of that site through the building’s life, not to mention it is more economical and sustainable to use a building’s bones instead of demolishing it.
 It was also crucial for us to incorporate outdoor space into the program, but not having a yard or deck space to work with created a design challenge, so we created a courtyard into the center of the building.

 From sketch to concept: This animation shows our basic concept and program in four stages.

-Our latest wine shelf, the Finer Things Club Wine + Mixology Center, being shown by Bosco the office cat.
-The custom piece features floating wine storage, and cabinets for all the makings of a craft cocktail.
+Our latest wine shelf, the Finer Things Club Wine + Mixology Center, is being shown by Bosco the office cat.
+The custom piece features floating wine storage and cabinets for all the makings of a craft cocktail.

 Bosco’s favorite winter spot